COMMUNITY SERVICE AGENCY

 • Completes a risk management and safety plan

-• Conducts a comprehensive home-based assessment of the youth’s and family’s strengths and needs
+• Conducts a comprehensive home-based assessment of the strengths and needs of both the youth and family

 • Develops an individual care plan that guides the family and team in achieving goals

-• Makes sure services and supports identified on the individual care plan are in place and coordinated
+• Ensures that services and supports identified on the individual care plan are in place and coordinated

 • Family Support and Training